tboller/FixIIT/Documentation/reports/pgmReports/sprint4/sprint-04.md

 3. Forward node js with load balancer.
 4. From vagrant we will run a local shell script to connect to cloud database.
 5. Add features to webpages/design.
+6. Connected Angular Front End Register page to the Database through the back end.

 ## Sprint Accomplishments